kenkenen/finteck/ophunt-func/README.md

 - `FINNHUB_TOKEN` is injected via `local.settings.json` (never commit it).
 - Azurite artifacts and secrets are already ignored in `.gitignore`.
-- Logs from your script (`Write-Host`) will appear in the Functions host console.
+- Logs from the script (`Write-Host`) will appear in the Functions host console.

 ---